Beeliar Regional Park

 Cultural Values

 Beeliar Regional Park has cultural significance to both Aboriginal and non-Aboriginal people.
-There are numerous Aboriginal sites within, or immediately adjacent to the Park which have been identified by the Department of Indigenous Affairs.
+There are numerous Aboriginal sites within, or immediately adjacent to the Park which have been registered with the Department of Indigenous Affairs.

-The wetlands of Beeliar Regional Park holds significance for the local Aboriginal people (Nyungars) as they were important camping, ceremonial areas and sources of food.
+The wetlands of Beeliar Regional Park holds significance for the local Aboriginal people (Whadjuk Nyungars) as they were important camping, ceremonial areas and sources of food.

 Non-Aboriginal people also have historical connections to the area.
-Thomas Peel first occupied the area in 1830 as the Clarence settlement.
+Thomas Peel first occupied the area in 1830 and established the Clarence settlement near Mt Brown.
 However, it was not until the late nineteenth century that intensive agriculture commenced in the area, coinciding with the gold rush in the 1890s.

 Landscape Values